schizyfos/Commognition/README.md

 # Commognition
-I am creating an open reflective tool on youtube - https://dennikn.sk/blog/4203865/hippasos/
+I am creating the 'Book without language' - https://dennikn.sk/blog/4203865/hippasos/.

-It's a playlist of Ukrainian IDM songs.
+Thereby I am trying to understand the meaninglessness/impossibility of private language by overcoming it.

-I suppose that by listening to it (co-creation) one can learn the pattern of the process of emergence of the new via commognition, i.e. cognition as communication with oneself - https://link.springer.com/article/10.1007/s42113-024-00217-5.
+I suppose that by listening to it one can learn the new language enactively via commognition, i.e. cognition as communication with oneself.